Loki's Castle: Discovery

 The vents were discovered in 2008 by a 25-person multinational scientific expedition of the University of Bergen, Norway.
 The vents are located more than 120 nmi north of what were previously the northernmost known vents, discovered in 2005.
 The high-latitude 2005 and 2008 expeditions were both led by geologist Rolf Pedersen of the university's Centre for Geobiology, aboard the research vessel G.O.
 Sars (named after the Norwegian marine biologist Georg Ossian Sars and launched in May 2003).
 The vents were located using a remotely controlled underwater vehicle.

 The vent field was given the name Loki's Castle as its shape reminded its discoverers of a fantasy castle.
 The reference is to the ancient Norse god of trickery, Loki.
 It was felt to be "an appropriate name for a field that was so difficult to locate".

 Recent expeditions

+Loki's Castle continued to be sampled by CTDs and Niskin rosettes following the discovery in 2008.

 2 m gravity cores were collected from the vent field in 2010.

 The field was revisited by the G.O.
 Sars in 2018 and 2019 by the United States Geological Survey and the University of Bergen to take sediment push cores.
+For 11 months, a ocean bottom seismometer was placed at Loki's Castle from August 2019 to July 2020, revealing an emerging detachment fault to the west of the field and approximately 7.5 low-magnitude seismic events per day.

 Geology

 Loki's Castle is described in literature as a sediment-influenced basalt-hosted hydrothermal field.
-Due to boron isotopic composition of hydrothermal fluids, it is suggested that vent fluid is recharged (or percholates into the seafloor) in regions densely concentrated with oceanic sediments, rather than unsedimented igneous rock of ridge flanks.
+Due to boron isotopic composition of hydrothermal fluids, it is suggested that vent fluid is recharged (or percolates into the seafloor) in regions densely concentrated with oceanic sediments, rather than unsedimented igneous rock of ridge flanks.

 21 types of minerals have been identified at the vent field.
 When cores were collected in 2018 and 2019, talc was found in samples.

 Carbon-14 dating estimates the oldest hydrothermal material at the field to be over 9,100 years old.